GregOnNet/-deprecated-dotfiles/README.md

 ### prompt.sh

-This file configures the bash to display the current time, directory and the active branch of your git repository.
+This file configures the bash to display the current user, directory and the active branch of your git repository.

 <pre>
-  # Sample
+  user ~ @master

-  23:20:52 devel master$
+  ±
 </pre>

 ### umlaute.sh